-UPC barcode numbers are not random numbers chosen by a brand owner, but a string of numbers which adhere to global standard to enable products to be sold worldwide.
+UPC barcode numbers are not random numbers chosen by a brand owner, but a string of numbers which adhere to a global standard to enable products to be sold worldwide.
 To ensure authenticity and to prevent duplicate UPC barcodes from being assigned, the data in a UPC barcode must contain a UPC (GS1) Company Prefix issued by GS1 to a specific brand, an Item Reference Number assigned by the brand owner, and a Check Digit which is mathematically calculated.
 The Barcode FAQs below will provide the necessary answers to enable your company to properly barcode your items.

 Licensing a GS1 Prefix is Necessary to Create a UPC Barcode

 Retailers and online marketplaces, such as Amazon, Walmart, Macy’s, Kroger, Target and many others, require suppliers have a GS1 Company Prefix issued to them, in order to do business with them.
 The UPC barcode GS1 Company Prefix provides assurances to retailers of the legitimacy of the UPC barcode data.
 As part of the onboarding processes for new suppliers, retailers (and Amazon) validate a brand’s provided UPC barcode data against the GS1 data registry.
 In addition, the GS1 Company Prefix is also used for case markings and even coupons.
 If you do not yet have a licensed GS1 Company Prefix, please CLICK HERE to get started.